bdavidxyz/chirpy/_drafts/2024-02-05-why-is-rails-not-more-popular.md

 Number of "component based" JS frameworks (Angular, Backbone...) popped up from every corner every single week.

-I admit that React is able to tackle any UI State, which was real pain before it appears.
+I admit that React is able to tackle any UI State, which was a real pain before it appeared.

-React has so much success (even nowadays) that arguing that it's not "only" a dev fashion, there were a cultural shift into the whole industry.
+React has so much success (even nowadays) that arguing that it's not "only" a dev fashion, there was a cultural shift into the whole industry.

 I'm not sure if it's an official quote, but :

 > The past is easier to predict than future
 {: .prompt-info }

 **It could have been another story**.
-Maybe response time or productivity could have led the whole industry, but for whatever reason, it didn't happened that way.
+Maybe response time or productivity could have led the whole industry, but for whatever reason, it didn't happen that way.

 It was UI first.

 From 2015, it became bizarre to build an UI with a backend framework (maybe with some sprinkled vanillaJS and/or jQuery).

-So probably all backend-based framework started to decline (or reached their plateau) from this point, this is not specific to Rails.
+So probably all backend-based frameworks started to decline (or reached their plateau) from this point, this is not specific to Rails.

-Now React-ers seems to rediscover that UI State is not *everything* inside a software, and they start to add useful thing like SSR (with Next), backend (adding an /api route in last version of Next), etc.
+Now React-ers seems to rediscover that UI State is not *everything* inside a software, and they start to add useful things like SSR (with Next), backend (adding an /api route in the last version of Next), etc.

-Anyway, my opinion is that tackling the UI state problem is what has droven the industry in the last decade.
+Anyway, my opinion is that tackling the UI state problem is what has driven the industry in the last decade.
 It could have been performance or (human) productivity, but no, so React took the lead.
-All framework that renders HTML through plain old server-side templates (ERB for Rails) started to decline.
+All frameworks that render HTML through plain old server-side templates (ERB for Rails) started to decline.

-UI driven development lead Rails to be less popular as it was.
+UI driven development led Rails to be less popular as it was.

 ## A world of endless possibilities